phatboysh/DynamicObjectTracking/README.md

 A multithreaded implementation of [Nition's Octree for Unity](https://github.com/Nition/UnityOctree) allowing for discriminatory object tracking with large numbers of moving GameObjects.

-Use of this system is comparable to using trigger colliders with hard coded switch or if else statements, however the objects tracked and the information receivers are easily selected at your discretion (no sifting through an enormous amount of potential collider data).
-This is also a viable option for collision detection if you wish to escape PhysX and spherical colliders can meet your needs.
+Use of the point Octree system is comparable to using trigger colliders with hard coded switch or if else statements, however the objects tracked and the information receivers are easily selected at your discretion (no more sifting through enormous amounts of collider data).
+This is also a viable option for collision detection if you wish to escape PhysX (and spherical colliders can meet your needs).
+The primary benefit here is getting optimized spatial calculations without interfering with anything you (or perhaps your users) are doing with trigger colliders.

 Any number of agents can track up to 701 classes / fields of objects (a thru zz), and *each field may contain any number of tracked objects*.
 Although 701 different fields of tracked objects is likely beyond any need - additional fields can be added at runtime (see public methods).